huggingface/optimum-intel/examples/neural_compressor/text-classification/README.md

 ### Prune Once For All

-The following example demonstrate the steps of reproducing Prune Once For All examples results on GLUE tasks.
+The following example demonstrate the steps of reproducing Prune Once For All examples results on the sst-2 task.
 <br>
-This examples will take the pre-trained sparse language model and fine tune it on the downstream task.
-This fine tune pipeline is two staged.
-For stage 1, the pattern lock pruning and the distillation are applied to fine tune the pre-trained sparse language model.
-In stage 2, the pattern lock pruning, distillation and quantization aware training are performed simultaneously on the fine tuned model from stage 1 to obtain the quantized model with the same sparsity pattern as the pre-trained sparse language model.
+This examples will take a pre-trained DistilBERT with a sparsity of 90% and fine-tune it on the downstream task.
+This fine-tuning process will be decomposed into two steps.
+During step 1, distillation as well as pattern lock pruning are both applied during fine-tuning.
+During step 2, quantization aware training will be additionaly applied, to obtain a fine-tuned quantized model with the same sparsity as the pre-trained model.
 <br>
 For more informations of Prune Once For All, please refer to the paper [Prune Once For All: Sparse Pre-Trained Language Models](https://arxiv.org/abs/2111.05754)